Himself12794/CSC_470_Project/README.md

 1. Iterate the steps in Submission 1 and refine them
 2. Perform actor-system interaction modeling (20%)

-  a.Write expanded use cases for the system*
+  a.
+Write expanded use cases for the system*
   b.
 Develop a prototype for each subsystem – Take screenshots in the submitted documents* and demonstrate in class
 3. Perform object interaction modeling (25%)

   a.
 Construct two scenarios and their scenario tables*
   b.
 Produce design sequence diagrams for the nontrivial steps of the expanded use cases produced earlier*
 4. Derive a design class diagram from the design sequence diagrams produced earlier* (20%)